Toroid-io/drone-mella/README.md

 - `server`: OwnCloud server URL
 - `remote_folder`: Folder in `server` where to store the file
 - `files`: Array of files to be compressed.
+- `parentdir`: `true|false`.
+True if the directory structure should be conserved when compressing.
+Defaults to true.
 - `owncloud_username`, `owncloud_password`: Credentials for `server`.
 You are advised to use environment variables `OWNCLOUD_USERNAME` and `OWNCLOUD_PASSWORD` in order to hide your credentials.

 ## Example configuration